zhuifeng1019/ingress-nginx/docs/user-guide/tls.md

 ingress-nginx defaults to using TLS 1.2 and 1.3 only, with a [secure set of TLS ciphers][ssl-ciphers].

 ### Legacy TLS

-!!! warning
-    TLSv1, TLSv1.1 are not supported in ingress-nginx v1.6.0 and above.

 The default configuration, though secure, does not support some older browsers and operating systems.